BITSS-OPA/URAP-week-progress/26-max-fall-21/weekly_reports.md

   - 02
   - 03
   - 04
-  - 05a [ran into errors]
+  - 05a (fixed errors)
 - Began translation

-I worked III hours this week
+I worked 7 hours this week

 ---